Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 - Certified Clinical Supervisor (CCS): Master’s-level certification

 In this guide, we’ve detailed the steps to becoming a Certified Alcohol & Drug Counselor (CADC), the standard entry-level credential for anybody joining the field.
-However, we’ve also detailed how to advance beyond that by becoming a CAADC and CCS in the section you’ll find at the bottom under With a Higher Degree and More Experience Comes Advanced Certification Options.
+We’ve also detailed how to advance beyond that by becoming a CAADC and CCS in the section you’ll find below under Advanced Certification Options.

 You’ll take four major steps to become a CADC in Michigan: